science-of-learning-data-science/science-of-learning-data-science.github.io/README.md

 Click this [URL to join the course Slack workspace using your UCSD email address.](https://join.slack.com/t/ucsd-g7h5559/shared_invite/zt-zky7ahpt-N1YA6mzRUE1e8LtVouSf0g)

 ### DataHub (for lab assignments)
-Our lab assignments will be distributed via [DataHub](https://datahub.ucsd.edu/), a service hosted by UCSD to make it easier to use [Jupyter notebooks](https://jupyter.org/) without having to install any new software on your computer.
+You will be completing lab assignments using [DataHub](https://datahub.ucsd.edu/), a service hosted by UCSD to make it easier to use [Jupyter notebooks](https://jupyter.org/) without having to install any new software on your computer.
+These labs are available to download via our [course GitHub page](https://github.com/science-of-learning-data-science/solds-lab-release).
+Here are [instructions](https://docs.google.com/document/d/1x2xL8ZDwpgEWSP7GWJmJlQ0-po4avzws9ICJaI18VwY/edit?usp=sharing) for how to download these labs and upload them to Datahub to work on them during class.

 ### Zoom (for remote classes)
 While we will be meeting for class in person by defaultwhen campus COVID-19 guidelines permit, we may need to hold some classes remotely.
 Join the course Zoom room by [clicking this URL](https://ucsd.zoom.us/j/96611149421).
 When class is remote, your experience will be enhanced by being able to use a laptop/desktop equipped with a microphone/camera, and being able to log in from a quiet place where you are able to speak & hear your classmates.
 If you have any concerns about being able to participate remotely, please let the Instructor know.